Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

     -t Trimmomatic alias
 ```

-For default installations of Trimmomatic v0.39, the trimmomatic alias shoud be `trimmomatic-0.39.jar`.
-For more details on the parameters, visit the [Trimmomatic manual](http://www.usadellab.org/cms/?page=trimmomatic).
+For default installations of Trimmomatic v0.39, the **trimmomatic alias** shoud be `trimmomatic-0.39.jar` or it can be the path to `trimmomatic-<version>.jar`.
+For more details on the parameters, see the [Trimmomatic manual](http://www.usadellab.org/cms/?page=trimmomatic).

 * Run Trimmomatic as a slurm job (UVA internal on Rivanna)